Luke-Hunter/Matrices-and-Vectors/README.md

-# Matrices-and-Vectors
+# ODE solvers with matrices and vectors

-Simple C++ code to represent and manipulated matrices and vectors.
+C++ code to represent and manipulate matrices and vectors, which is then used to solve ODEs using various schemes.

-Currently incomplete, more code to be added.